sferes2/sferes2/README.md

 Sferes2 is extended via modules and experiments.

-Sferes2 work on most Unix systems (in particular, GNU/Linux and OSX).
+Sferes2 should work on most Unix systems (in particular, GNU/Linux and OSX).
 It successfully compiles with gcc, clang and icc (if it is not the case, please file a bug report in the issue tracker).

 Author